-Week 3: April 6, 2020

-Data collected between March 30 and April 5

-with comparisons to data collected between 3/16-3/22 and 3/23-3/29

-GG+A SurveyLab is conducting a weekly tracking survey of fundraising offices to provide data for the industry to understand trends and conditions during the COVID-19 pandemic.
+Week 4: April 13, 2020 Data collected between April 6 and April 12 with weekly comparisons to data collected between 3/16-4/5 GG+A SurveyLab is conducting a weekly tracking survey of fundraising offices to provide data for the industry to understand trends and conditions during the COVID-19 pandemic.

-- This report contains data collected through an online survey conducted March 30 to April 5.
-These data are compared to data collected over the two previous weeks, March 16-22 and March 23-29.
-613 organizations have participated. - If you would like to participate in the tracking survey and have not received an invitation, please email surveylab@grenzglier.com.
+- This report contains data collected through an online survey conducted April 6 to April 12.
+These data are compared to data collected over the three previous weeks, March 16-22, March 23-29, and March 30 to April 5.
+754 organizations have participated. - If you would like to participate in the tracking survey and have not received an invitation, please email surveylab@grenzglier.com.
 We encourage you to share the report with colleagues.
 Please contact us if you have questions or would like to suggest ideas for future additions to the survey. - GG+A SurveyLab plans to launch the survey each Thursday in order to track changes over time for at least the next 4 weeks, with results sent to participants early the following week.

-Key Findings from Week of March 30 to April 5
+Key Findings from Week of April 6 to April 12

-- Respondents' outlook for negative impact on fundraising over the next 30 and the next 60 days has improved somewhat compared to last week with a 13-point drop from 87% to 74% (next 30 days) and from 80% to 72% (next 60 days).
-The 90-day outlook inched slightly more negative to 55%, from 52% two weeks ago and 54% last week.
-(Page 4) - The percentage of respondents predicting a moderate negative impact at 30, 60, and 90 days has grown, and the share of "I don't know" answers at 30 days and 60 days has dropped markedly.
-(Pages 5-7) - There has been a decrease this week in the number of organizations canceling or postponing some (21%, down from 31% last week), most (38%, down from 39% last week), or all solicitations (7%, down from 13% last week).
-After a sharp drop in transitioning solicitations to a remote format last week, now 30% of respondents answer that some (12%) or all (18%) of solicitations are handled remotely.
+- Respondents' outlook for negative impact on fundraising over the next 30 and the next 60 days has continued to improve somewhat compared to last week with a 21-point drop from 87% to 66% (next 30 days) over the last two weeks and from 80% to 61% (next 60 days) over the last 2 weeks.
+The 90-day outlook, which had been hovering in the low-fifties for the last three weeks, experienced a 7-point drop from 55% to 48%.
+(Page 4) - The share of respondents foreseeing a moderate negative impact continues to rise as the share predicting high negative impact decreases.
+(Pages 5-7) - There has been a decrease again this week in the number of organizations canceling or postponing some (14%, down from 21% last week) or most (31%, down from 38% last week) solicitations.
+After a rocky start transitioning solicitations to a remote format. now nearly 40% of respondents answer that some (13%) or all (26%) of solicitations are handled remotely.
 (Page 8) - Organizations canceling or postponing donor visits have dropped sharply, offset by a major shift toward remote meetings.
-Seventeen percent have transitioned some visits to a remote format (17%) and 44% have transitioned all visits to a remote format.
-(Page 9) - Most events remain canceled or postponed, though 25% of respondents are holding at least some events virtually.
-Nearly 80% envision larger events returning to their programming by this fall.
+Sixty-eight percent (68%) have transitioned some or all visits to a remote format.
+(Page 9) - Most events remain canceled or postponed, though 35% of respondents are holding at least some events virtually, up from 25% last week.
+Two-thirds envision larger events returning to their programming by this fall, down from 80% last week, as predications for this winter and 2021 have increased.
 (Pages 10 and 11)

-Key Findings from Week of March 30 to April 5
+Key Findings from Week of April 6 to April 12

-- Eighty-eight percent (88%) of respondents reported making at least some budget and/or staff changes as a result of the pandemic and its secondary effects.
-Fifty-one percent (51%) have a hiring freeze and 50% have budget cuts or controls.
-Relatively few have reduced salaries (8%), furloughed staff (7%), or made permanent layoffs (2%).
+- Organizations continue to make a number of changes as they cope with the current situation.
+Forty-seven percent (47%) have a hiring freeze and 60% have implemented budget cuts or controls.
+Relatively few have reduced salaries (12%, from 8% last week), furloughed staff (8%, from 7% last week), or made permanent layoffs (4%, from 2%).
 (Page 12) - About a third of respondents have adjusted fundraising goals and/or adjusted gift officer metrics.
-Ten percent (10%) have canceled or rescheduled major donor pledge payments.
-(Page 12) - Of those respondents adjusting their fundraising goals, thirty-four percent (34%) are lowering them by 20% or less, 24% by 21% to 30%, and 32% say they don't know.
-(Page 13) - Of those organizations currently in a campaign, 18% have shifted campaign priorities, 15% have deferred a public launch, and 18% have extended a campaign timeline.
-59% say they have taken none of these steps.
-(Page 14) - Organizations are taking a number of steps including soliciting gifts for constituent well-being (68%), holding videoconferences between leadership and major donors (60%), and adding digital gift officer roles (21%).
-(Page 17)
+Fourteen percent (14%, from 10% last week) have canceled or rescheduled major donor pledge payments.
+(Page 12) - Organizations are taking a number of steps including soliciting gifts for constituent well-being (55%), holding videoconferences between leadership and major donors (55%), and adding digital gift officer roles (12%).
+(Page 16)